 1947 - We won 3-0 with Jack Balmer, Albert Stubbins and Willie Fagan grabbing our goals.

-1902 - We lost 3-1, with Sam Raybould netting our consolation from the spot.
+1902 - We lost 3-1, with Sam Raybould netting our consolation from the spot as Tom Watson took charge of his 200th reds League game.
 Sandy Young netted one of his twelve derby goals, with John Brearley and Walter Abbott also scoring for the Blues.

 Three past Chelsea

 1930 - Gordon Hodgson scored one of his seventeen reds hat-tricks as we beat Chelsea 3-1 at Anfield.

 1969 - Centre-half Larry Lloyd made his reds bow as we drew 2-2 at West Bromwich Albion.
 Bobby Graham scored in the first half, with ‘Sir’ Roger Hunt netting a late equaliser after the Baggies had taken the lead through one of Jeff Astle’s seven strikes past the reds, and Danny Hegan.

 We have faced the Baggies in the First Division on two other occasions on this day in history, without hitting the target.

 1913 - We were held to a goalless draw at Anfield, with half-back Ralph Holden playing his second and final reds game.

 1952 - We lost 3-0 at The Hawthorns.
 Frank Griffin bagged two of his six strikes against the reds, with Ronnie Allen also on the scoresheet with one of his five goals past us.